๐Ÿ”ฅ

 Grill Management Tips

-• Create heat zones: Direct heat for searing, indirect for cooking through
+• Create heat zones: Direct heat on one side for searing, a cooler side to finish through

-• Don't overcrowd: Leave space between items for even cooking
+• Don't overcrowd: Leave a little space between items so they sear instead of steam

 Timeline for BBQ Day

-• Day before: Make coleslaw dressing, form burger patties, prep toppings
+• Day before: Make the potato salad and coleslaw dressing, form and stack the burger patties, and prep toppings

 Budget Considerations

-• Buy meat in bulk from warehouse stores
+• Buy ground beef, dogs, and buns in bulk packs from a warehouse store

-• Ask guests to bring drinks or a side dish
+• Ask guests to bring drinks or a side, which trims both cost and your prep time

-• Set up a tent or canopy for shade and light rain protection
+• Set up a tent or canopy for shade and light rain, and have a rain date in your back pocket

-• Move the party indoors if severe weather threatens
+• Move the party indoors if severe weather threatens, and keep fans or misters on hand for the hottest afternoons

 Quick Calculators